Global Supply Chain Management

 Conclusion

 Logistics is a subdivision of supply chain management.
-While global logistics focuses on the movement and storage of goods, global supply chain management encircles a broader range of activities, including manufacturing, procurement, and customer service.
+Global logistics focuses on the movement and storage of goods.
+Whereas, global supply chain management includes a broader range of activities, including manufacturing, procurement, and customer service.

 Global issues in supply chain management include transportation challenges, geopolitical instability, currency fluctuations, and environmental concerns.
 Sustainability is also a growing concern, with companies seeking eco-friendly practices.

 Global logistics and supply chain roles include logistics coordinator, analyst, manager, specialist, and planner, ensuring efficient global goods movement.
-Managers and sustainability experts are other roles, where the former oversee end-to-end processes and the latter focus on environmentally friendly practices.
+Other roles include managers and sustainability experts, who oversee end-to-end processes and focus on environmentally friendly practices.

-Global supply chain management prioritizes strategic planning, efficient communication, and collaboration to optimize logistics, minimize costs, boost customer satisfaction, and ensure streamlined, resilient operations through adaptability and technology.
+Global supply chain management prioritizes strategic planning, efficient communication, and collaboration.
+This is to optimize logistics, minimize costs, boost customer satisfaction, and ensure streamlined, resilient operations through adaptability and technology.